nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanodiamondd:** Pertaining to or characteristic of the properties and applications of nanodiamonds.

-### Expanded Definition and Usage\nFluorescent nanodiamonds are at the forefront of research in fields that require precise, non-invasive observation and measurement at the microscopic level.
+### Expanded Definition and Usage:
+Fluorescent nanodiamonds are at the forefront of research in fields that require precise, non-invasive observation and measurement at the microscopic level.
 In biomedicine, they are used for real-time tracking of cells, enabling the visualization and study of live cellular interactions and disease processes.
 In the realm of quantum technology, their spin states are harnessed for developing qubits, which are essential for building next-generation quantum computers that promise unprecedented computational power.